jimmyturnip/20210911-dragon-wing-5e/session-02.md

     Author's Note: This feels like a bit of a distraction, but who knows, maybe this
     character is somehow important?
 I'm struggling against my urge to include some kind
-    of racial pre-determinism about genasis, but let's try and avoid that!
+    of racial pre-determinism about genasis, but let's avoid that.

 The figure behind the desk looks human initially, but Zothao sees their pale blue skin (not unlike his own), pale feathers for hair, and strange many-pupilled eyes.
 A genasi.
 Children's stories tell that these beings came down from the starry Firmament.
 Well, to the business at hand.